fccm/OCamlODE/README.txt

 a pleasant modular / object-oriented wrapper around these basic bindings which would use finalisers to support garbage collection.

-The ODE library must have been compiled with dDOUBLE so it uses double-precision floats throughout.
-This is because for speed we use OCaml structures which are designed to be binary-compatible with ODE structures.
+The bindings can adapt itself to an ODE library compiled with dDOUBLE or dSINGLE.
+But if you compile with dDOUBLE, there is opportunity to use OCaml structures which are binary-compatible with ODE structures, which speeds datas exchange.

 There is no support for attaching arbitrary data to objects (as is supported by ODE).
 There are two reasons for this.
 Firstly it would